fbpx

 Winter Solstice

 For example, it is called Toji in Japan, where it is traditional to take a hot bath with citrus fruit.
-In China, it is called the Dongzhi Festival, where people eat tang yuan (湯圓, which is similar to mochi) with their family.
+In China, it is called the Dongzhi Festival, where people eat tang yuan (湯圓, similar to mochi) with their family.

 This time is also referred to as the pagan holiday Yule, which includes the Winter Solstice and the eleven days following.
 Many ancient Yule traditions have been incorporated into modern Christmas celebrations.